Managing Alpine Linux Based Container Images With Renovate

 additional details.

-To cover these cases we'll preface the previous matchString
+To cover these cases preface the previous matchString

 "matchStrings": [